 John Turturro on location with Adrian Christian for his feature film, "Illuminata."

 Adrian Christian began his acting career on the New York stage, as a protege of Miriam Colon, the actress who founded the Puerto Rican Traveling Theater.
 He later studied with William Hickey at the Herbert Bergdorf Studio, and first gained public attention from his first two starring vehicles in With Me But Not My Wife and Boys, Off-Broadway.
-Both were acclaimed and led to Adrian's start in film and television.
-In the process, Adrian gained on-camera experience by working in small roles and did a string of jobs as an extra, most notably in The Devil Wears Prada, Definitely, Maybe (with Ryan Reynolds), I Think I Love My Wife (with Chris Rock and Kerry Washington) and Confessions Of A Shopaholic (with Isla Fisher).
+Both were acclaimed and led to Adrian's start in film in bit roles, leading to a string of jobs - most notably in The Devil Wears Prada, Definitely, Maybe (with Ryan Reynolds), I Think I Love My Wife (with Chris Rock and Kerry Washington) and Confessions Of A Shopaholic (with Isla Fisher).

 I have always had admiration for John Turturro's work, ever since I first saw him in the film Quiz Show, directed by Robert Redford.
-There are some people in the business who are real craftsmen; they don't make movies to be famous - they set out to make art, and tell stories that move us, that inspire us, and that make us take a closer look at ourselves.
+There are some people in the business who are real craftsmen; they don't make movies to be famous - they set out to make art; telling stories that inspire us to take a closer look at ourselves.
 John Turturro for me is one of those actors.

 Thank you again, Mr. Turturro.